berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _President Jimenez:_ Got it.
 A Mayan worldview might have different species communicating through ur-rationalities.

 But wait.
-Who was heMemothat he got to meet this Mayan elder?
+Who was he—Memo—that he got to meet this Mayan elder?
 This member of a secret society?

 _Mr.
 Guthrie:_ Kind of a mystery.
 He was nowhere on our radar.
 Seemed an unconventional vagabond type.
 Engineering degree.
 No steady work.
-Took jobs to save money for travelingmostly through Latin America.
+Took jobs to save money for traveling—mostly through Latin America.
 His early notes describe his wanderings as “weaving a cultural jacket,” so that he can “wear his memories for warmth” when he returns to the U.S. But here you go… from his travel journal.

 _Professor Ruiz:_ Wait… why do you have his journal?!
 His parents were looking desperately for that.